ourcodingclub/ourcodingclub.github.io/_tutorials/occurrence.md

 setwd("~/Work/coding_club/CC-occurrence-master")
 ```

-<b>Make a new script file using `File/ New File/ R Script` and we are all set to start exploring where beluga whales have been recorded and how their populations have changed in the last few decades.</b>
+__Make a new script file using `File/ New File/ R Script` and we are all set to start exploring where beluga whales have been recorded and how their populations have changed in the last few decades.__

 #### Organise your script into sections